 Consent for the release of records must be in writing and must be signed and dated.
 Consent must include the names of the persons to whom the records will be sent and the reasons such persons are receiving them.

 Civil Rights Compliance

-Brewton-Parker College is in compliance with Title VI of the Civil Rights Act of 1964 and does not discriminate on the basis of race, color, biological birth gender, marital status, age, national origin, religion, disability, or status as a disabled veteran.
+Brewton-Parker College complies with Title VI of the Civil Rights Act of 1964 and does not discriminate on the basis of race, color, national origin, or legally approved disability.